 - Current material available

 Readymade content is about purchasing training material that is pre-built by training content providers.
 Consider it to be a catalogue of courses that you can choose from.
-It is one of the best ways to get started, however, it may not be the best option for all your training needs after all (to know more about why, follow this link).
+It is one of the best ways to get started, however, it may not be the best option for all your training needs after all.

 Meanwhile, you have two other types of content generation which are highly recommended.
 User-generated content is generated by your employees, more importantly, by one of your top-performing employees.
 Or you can calculate the aggregate outcomes of all your employees’ efforts and derive meaningful data which you can use to build courses.